 - Faulty wiring – most common causes of wiring faults are water & moisture ingress or faulty equipment.
 If you are confident to tackle this read more or contact us

 - Broadband related faults.
 Having established the line is healthy (above) and the broadband is not it is very important to rule out anything your end.
 Tip: it is very rare for the issue to be the Internet Service Provider (ISP) -over 99% of broadband faults are the line or the subscribers equipment.
 An ISP telephone engineer arranged callout out will cost you a minimum £150 +VAT .
 On the test jack socket of your master socket Check in this sequence > connect the router > is it the same (on most routers you should have a solid green DSP light) > swap the filter in the test socket > patch your laptop into an Ethernet port on the router to ensure it is not a WiFi issue > Change the router (you will need the log on details from your ISP aka Radius details for this.
-To rule out your ISP you can also enter these details user > bt_test_user@startup_domain > password- leave blank or random characters > open browser and go to http://www.bt.net/digitaldemo
+To rule out your ISP you can also enter these details user > bt_test_user@startup_domain > password- leave blank or random characters > .
+The bt_test login bypasses connection with your ISP and allows you to browse to the test site Open browser and go to http://www.bt.net/digitaldemo

 - ISDN2e & ISDN30 faults.
 ISDN lines generally connect to phone systems or PBX for voice services. if you have a line go down < > you need to determine if the line is at fault or your equipment to save on expensive Openreach call outs.
 Locate the NTE (network termination equipment).
 ISDN2e – when working properly the central green light should be steady.
 Unplug the connecting lead or switch off your system; with nothing connected it should flash green slowly.
-I not or its not lit at all its the line and contact your service provider.
+If not or its not lit at all it is almost certainly a network fault and contact your service provider.
 ISDN30 – This is what the BT ISDN30 NTE should look like when working properly.
 Prior to that the DSL1 light would be flashing and the BT light red – indicative of an exchange (BT) issue.
 If the cust light is on it is indicative of it being customer equipment ( your phone system)

 - Telephone system (PBX/PABX) faults & installation Infrastructure & underground telecom cabling